FrankFlitton/vue-2-img/README.md

-    vue2img().image(pdfImg)
 # Vue2Img

 [![npm](https://img.shields.io/npm/v/vue-2-img.svg)](https://www.npmjs.com/package/vue-2-img) [![vue2](https://img.shields.io/badge/vue-2.x-brightgreen.svg)](https://vuejs.org/)

-> WIP A component to converts DOM elements and charts to JPG, PNG or PDFs.
+> An easy way to convert HTML sections and charts to JPG, PNG or PDF files for download or base64 encoding.

-This JS package aims to truthfully and easily convert anything that is rendered in the browser to a raster image for download.
-It works excellent with HighCharts and other SVG rendered graphics.
+This JS package aims to truthfully and easily convert anything that is rendered in the browser to a raster image for download or base64 encoding somewhere else in your app.
+It works excellent with chart libraries like HighCharts and other SVG rendered graphics.

-Initially conceived to be a vueJS directive, I'm publishing the first version as a generic JS package to get feedback while building a more integrated vue solution.
+Vue2Img wraps [html2canvas](https://www.npmjs.com/package/html2canvas) and [jsPDF](https://www.npmjs.com/package/jspdf) packages with logic to make common tasks easier so you can focus on your app.
+Initially conceived to be a VueJS directive, it's made available as a generic JS package that should integrate with any web page.

-Any feedback is welcome!
+Feedback is welcome!

 # Features
 - Take client side screencaps of your web app